 Read more here about how high performance leaders build trust in the workplace

 This is one of the qualities of good leadership that you really want to master.
 The best leaders are really great at watching how others are reacting to them and fine-tuning what they are saying to ensure that they are building the relationship.

 This doesn't mean that they change their minds every second to get people to like them.
 Rather it's about finding other ways to say things so that the person they are interacting with wants to work with them and not against them.

 The master leaders' know that the power is in the relationship (which is why a lot of the site is dedicated to building relationships!).
 And all relationships begin, and end, with what others think of you.

 I'm a real fan of the DISC profile system, because it helps you to understand your impact on others, and gives you the tools to adjust your style so that you can get through to others ... so that they are in the place to 'hear' your message ... which stirs them to respond favorably to you.
-You may want to take a look at the e-course called Communicating With Power which is designed to help you understand your impact on others.

 If you aren't learning, growing, expanding then you certainly can't expect the people around you to be learning, growing and expanding either!

 One of the things, that seems to set all the great leaders apart, is their absolute commitment to stepping into their potential and discovering ways to be the best possible version of themselves.
 I don't know about you, but I've yet to meet a leader that is considered to be at the top of his or her game, who doesn't read, listen to audios, go to courses or share what he or she learns with others.